OR WAIT null SECS

 While your initial field of research was focused on the characterization of engineered nanomaterials, more recently you have been focused on nanoplastics and microplastics research.
 How were you able to bridge this gap and how did the analytical tools you use to approach these two different fields change?

 I was very interested in applying the skills and process understanding I gained in studying engineered nanomaterials to different particulate materials of emerging concern, including plastics.
 However, analytically, measuring plastics can be very different and more challenging than measuring inorganic (nano)particles.
-Therefore, I developed a new approach to synthesize nano- and microplastics doped with a trace metal to more easily, and quickly, quantify them in complex matrices using techniques that are more standardized in metals analysis, including ICP-MS and sp-ICP-MS. By using the metal as a proxy for the plastics, we could spike them into a variety of laboratory- and pilot-scale facilities, which allowed us to investigate the fate and transport of plastics in environmental systems (waterways, porous media[what does “porous media” mean as an environmental system?]) and in wastewater and drinking water treatment plants, and to study biological uptake and interactions of plastics.
+Therefore, I developed a new approach to synthesize nano- and microplastics doped with a trace metal to more easily, and quickly, quantify them in complex matrices using techniques that are more standardized in metals analysis, including ICP-MS and sp-ICP-MS. By using the metal as a proxy for the plastics, we could spike them into a variety of laboratory- and pilot-scale facilities, which allowed us to investigate the fate and transport of plastics in environmental systems (waterways, porous media) and in wastewater and drinking water treatment plants, and to study biological uptake and interactions of plastics.
 This approach has opened up a completely new avenue for those studying plastic pollution and has provided many new opportunities to utilize atomic spectroscopy in a field where that would not have been possible otherwise.

 What do you find most interesting about being an analytical chemist working in the field of environmental chemistry?